anne18a/scanner_2lemetry/c_embedded/README.md

 A lightweight MQTT client example for embedded devices running C.  Forked from the menudoproblema/libemqtt library (https://github.com/menudoproblema/libemqtt.git).

 libemqtt was chosen as a base for this repository because of its relative ease of porting to various embedded environments / RTOSes.  libemqtt is single threaded which lends itself to an easier port to an embedded application / RTOS.
+If interested, see note at bottom of page for examples of other MQTT C libraries.

 Handling the interface to the TCP/IP library is the only porting required to get this library to work on a particular embedded platform.
 The following functions in example.c will need to be ported: